jkcshea/ivmte/vignettes/ivmte.md

 ## Scope of this Vignette

 This vignette is intended as a guide to using **ivmte** for users already familiar with MTE methods.
-The key defintions and concepts from that literature are used without further explanation.
+The key definitions and concepts from that literature are used without further explanation.
 We have written a paper (Shea and Torgovitsky 2021) that discusses both the MTE methodology and the usage of **ivmte**, which should be helpful for